ToolboxAid/TBA-catagory-image-plugin/README.md

 e.g.

 1. Upload `TBA-category-image.zip` to the your site
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu
 3. Configure the default values through the settings page.
 4. Add the plugin to a page or side bar
 5. enjoy